Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 What are the taxes to be paid when selling a property in the Philippines?

-How to compute Documentary Stamp Tax on the sale of real property in the Philippines?
+How do I compute Documentary Stamp Tax on selling real property in the Philippines?

 Does paying property tax give ownership in the Philippines?